-Sam’s research aims to contribute to how we understand the increasing importance of how we tell stories about the technologies in our daily lives.
-Key here are two themes: how we understand what a 'technology' is or can be and how we narrate a sense of cultural, political or social change in relation to technology.
+Sam’s research reveals the increasing importance of how we tell stories about the technologies in our daily lives.
+There are two key themes: how we understand what a 'technology' is or can be and how we narrate a sense of cultural, political or social change in relation to technology.
 Sam explores geographies of technology by unpicking what 'technologies' are and how they are involved in our understandings and experiences of society and space.
 In turn this enables him to investigate two key elements of of technology: the geographies of the design and development of technology and how technology is often instrumental in how we narrate and perceive political and social changes or the sense of a future.
 This work informs how Sam contributes to the teaching of geography at Exeter, in particular modules concerning cultural and political geographies and dissertations on a range of topics.

 Sam works Monday - Thursday.

 Broad research specialisms:

 Geographies of technology design and use, geographies of automation, 'digital'/ 'electronic'/ 'virtual' geographies, 'the future' and geography, geographies of invention and innovation, media geographies, 'doing' theory and philosophies of technics/technology.

 Sam would be very pleased to talk with prospective postgraduates about research that falls into the above areas and beyond.

 The postgraduate researchers Sam currently works with are: Kate Byron (SWDTC, Bristol): gender, subjectivity and A.I./machine learning; Paula Crutchlow (SWDTC, Exeter): 'The Museum of Contemporary Commodities' - data, trade, place and value; and Patrycja Pinkowska (ESRC, Exeter): deportable migrants' experiences of and responses to punitive migration policies in the UK.